omdevteam/om/docs/html/_sources/documentation_local.rst.txt

     conda create -n onda_env python=2

-The enviroment can then be activated using the following command:
+The environment can then be activated using *conda activate* command:

 .. code-block:: bash

     conda activate onda_env

-Finally, OnDA can be installed using the 'conda install' command:
+Finally, OnDA can be installed using the *conda install* command:

 .. code-block:: bash